Cloverfield: Sequels

-In January 2011, horror film fan site BloodyDisgusting.com stated that a Cloverfield sequel may in fact never happen.
-They talked to director Reeves and he said that if he can ever get the time to sit down and talk with Drew Goddard and J. J. Abrams about sequel possibilities they will certainly make a sequel, but due to all three's busy schedules Reeves does not see this happening any time soon.
+In January 2011, horror film fan site BloodyDisgusting.com stated that a Cloverfield sequel may never happen.
+They talked to director Reeves and he said that if he can ever get the time to sit down and talk with Drew Goddard and J. J. Abrams about sequel possibilities they will certainly make a sequel, but due to all three's busy schedules Reeves did not see this happening any time soon.
 In a 2011 interview, Matt Reeves gave an update on the status of Cloverfield 2, saying:

-When asked if the sequel will be shot in real time, Reeves stated, "You see, that's a difficult part: we want it to be shot like the first but how can you continue that idea successfully for a second time? ...
+When asked if the sequel would be shot in real time, Reeves stated, "You see, that's a difficult part: we want it to be shot like the first but how can you continue that idea successfully for a second time? ...
 We have a lot of affection for the original and the sequel can't just be the same thing.
 But that is tricky when you need to have a monster destroying stuff once again."

 In a 2012 interview, screenwriter Goddard gave an update saying, "I'm in, I'm ready to do it...someone call J. J. and tell him to get moving, but because Matt and J. J. and I have been fortunate enough to be busy, it's hard syncing our schedules up.
 We're all very passionate about returning to that world."
-When asked if an idea is on paper, he responded, "If you asked each of us what we wanted to do, you'll get three different answers, which is how the first film was.
+When asked if an idea was on paper, he responded, "If you asked each of us what we wanted to do, you'll get three different answers, which is how the first film was.
 The aesthetic of Cloverfield benefits from that.
 Three voices pulling it.
 Look, nothing would make me happier than to get the three of us in the room to get started."
 In a later interview in April of that same year, Goddard said:

-On January 14, 2016, 10 Cloverfield Lane was revealed by Bad Robot Productions, with Abrams as a producer and Reeves and Goddard credited as executive producers.
-The film is described as "a blood relative" but not "a literal sequel" to Cloverfield by Abrams, who produces the film.
-The film was released on March 11, 2016, and it marks the theatrical feature film directorial debut of Dan Trachtenberg.
+On January 14, 2016, 10 Cloverfield Lane was revealed by Bad Robot, with Abrams as a producer and Reeves and Goddard credited as executive producers.
+The film was described as "a blood relative" but not "a literal sequel" to Cloverfield by Abrams, who produced the film.
+The film was released on March 11, 2016, marking the theatrical feature film directorial debut of Dan Trachtenberg.